davidaramant/blog-content/content/post/the-buddhabrot-part-5.md

 ![Raindrop shape in Buddhabrot](/buddhabrot/raindrop.jpg)

-These odd raindrop-shaped objects and the other "swirly" feature you'll see aren't really visible if you pick lower bounds.
+These odd raindrop-shaped objects and the other "swirly" features you'll see aren't really visible if you pick lower bounds.
 I _think_ we are seeing the points swirl around in circles a while before they escape, although I haven't investigated this further.

 ### Asymmetry